DanielCulebras/AEM-Certifications/AEM-Developper.md

   - A. La solicitud a la página en cuestión contiene parámetros de cadena de consulta.
   - B. La solicitud a la página en cuestión tiene encabezados de autorización y dispatcher.any no contiene "allowAuthorized".
   - C. El agente de purga de Dispatcher está deshabilitado en la instancia de publicación.
+- Respuestas en inglés (A, B, C):
+  - A. The request to the page in question contains query string parameters.
+  - B. The request to the page in question has authorization headers, and dispatcher.any does not contain "allowAuthorized."
+  - C. The purging agent of Dispatcher is disabled on the publish instance.

 **Pregunta 66**
 - Enunciado: En una configuración típica de autor, publicación y dispatcher, ¿dónde se configura la purga de dispatcher?